A try for dark energy in quantum field theory: The vacuum energy of neutrino field: Introduction

 How do we deal with the above three UV problems?
-The traditional approach exhibits UV limitations in handling power-law divergences.
-In this case, the free flow of ideas is important.
-Dirac \cite{DiracTheEO} viewed renormalization as a mathematical framework requiring refinement to address UV divergences; the physical laws chosen by nature were found to possess mathematical beauty.
-Feynman \cite{Feynman:1986er} emphasized that mathematical self-consistency and rigor are essential in addressing UV divergences.
-In the vision of Dyson \cite{Dyson:1949ha} and Schwinger \cite{Schwinger}, future approaches to loop corrections would be based on finite quantities.
-Wilsonian effective theory \cite{Wilson:1971bg} decouples scales by encoding UV effects into low-energy parameters via a physical cutoff, enabling systematic organization of loop contributions.
-Hence, if we go forward, we might have to consider introducing new physical ideas and new mathematical techniques to connect UV divergent inputs to the physical reality.
-For a new route, the requirement is that it first reproduces the successful renormalization results for logarithmic divergences, and then it can give an interpretation to the three UV problems caused by power-law divergences.
-For UV divergences of loops, assuming the physical contributions being local and insensitive to UV regions, a method of the UV-free scheme \cite{Jia:2023dub} is introduced to derive loop corrections, which can reproduce the renormalization results for logarithmic divergences in SM.
-This method takes a route of analytic continuation from the physical input $\mathcal{T}_\mathrm{F}$ to the physical output $\mathcal{T}_\mathrm{P}$ with a mathematical structure $\mathcal{T}_\mathrm{F} \to \mathcal{T}_\mathrm{P}$,
+The traditional approach struggles with power-law divergences, requiring mathematically precarious subtractions via counterterms.
+Indeed, Dirac \cite{DiracTheEO} viewed renormalization as mathematically provisional, noting that the physical laws chosen by nature possess mathematical beauty.
+Feynman \cite{Feynman:1986er} stressed the need for mathematical self-consistency and rigor.
+Dyson \cite{Dyson:1949ha} and Schwinger \cite{Schwinger} envisioned future loop corrections based on finite quantities.
+Wilsonian effective theory \cite{Wilson:1971bg} decouples scales via a cutoff.
+Hence, is it not time to explore an intrinsically finite route?
+Such a route first reproduces the renormalization results for logarithmic divergences, then addresses the UV problems of power-law divergences.

+For loops, assuming the physical contributions are insensitive to UV regions, a method of the UV-free scheme \cite{Jia:2023dub} is introduced to derive loop contributions, i.e., it implements the physical locality of scales inherent in effective theories such as the SM as they evolve with energy scale.
+It takes a route of analytic continuation from the physical input $\mathcal{T}_\mathrm{F}$ to the physical output $\mathcal{T}_\mathrm{P}$ in a mathematical structure $\mathcal{T}_\mathrm{F} \to \mathcal{T}_\mathrm{P}$,

+with UV divergences systematically eliminated without counterterms, thus removing the need for UV subtractions.
+Loop contributions constructed through finite-valued quantities are free of UV divergences, as guaranteed by locality-based analytic continuation.

+From a computational perspective, the UV-free scheme can be understood simply.
+Using finite-valued quantities in the Lagrangian, one introduces an auxiliary parameter $\xi$ into the denominator of a propagator, differentiates the amplitude a sufficient number of times to make the loop integral UV convergent, integrates over the loop momentum, takes the antiderivative with respect to $\xi$, and finally takes the limit $\xi\to 0$.
+The boundary constant $C$ is fixed by physical conditions.
+This preserving-locality method, alongside the Feynman rules, directly yields the physical amplitude $\mathcal{T}_\mathrm{P}$ (no UV divergence in calculations, hence no bare infinity introduced for UV subtractions, unlike traditional renormalization).